Daniel Agger: After retirement

 In addition to leaving football, Agger also left Denmark with his wife.
 They moved to Marbella in Spain.
 Agger runs a sewerage company named KloAgger together with his brother, uncle and childhood friend.
 He also invested in Tattoodo together with friends, Christian Stadil, the owner of Hummel International and a famous tattooist, Ami James.

 Agger played a charity match for Liverpool on 25 March 2017 against Real Madrid.

 In April 2017, Agger revealed one of his new golf projects.
 The project raises money to donate to the Danish charity fund "Red Barnet".
 Agger started a fund named The Agger Foundation, and held events called "Agger for Charity".
 Agger invited several big names as former Liverpool stars, Pepe Reina and Steven Gerrard, to his charity events in Copenhagen.
 Agger worked in cooperation with former Danish prime minister, Helle Thorning-Schmidt.
 Agger has always had a passion for golf and has donated a lot of money to charity through the years.

 Managerial career

 In March 2021 it was announced that Agger would become manager of Danish 1st Division side HB Køge in June 2021 with former Danish national team player Lars Jacobsen as his assistant.
 In August 2021, Agger was registered as a player again, boding a comeback to playing football.
+After two seasons in charge of the club, Agger left by mutual consent in June 2023.

+On 8 August 2024, Agger became assistant manager of the Denmark national football team.